kaz9112/pred-country-cluster-sam/README.md

 # Clustering Group of countries

--Using unsupervised machine learning model using KMeans to cluster group of countries using humanitarian aid dataset
+- Using unsupervised machine learning model using KMeans to cluster group of countries using humanitarian aid dataset

--Analyse each group resemblance and difference.
+- Analyse each group resemblance and difference.